-This application is referred to the Development Control Committee because the application is a Major Development and the Parish Council object, and because the applicant is the Council.
+This application is referred to the Development Control Committee because the application is a Major development and three separate Parish Council's have objected.
+Furthermore, the Council is the applicant and the recommendation to grant planning permission is contrary to the adopted Development Plan.